-- Introduction to Ecclesiastes
+- Part 1: General Introduction

 - Ecclesiastes 03 General Notes

-- Ecclesiastes 03 Translation Questions
+- Ecclesiastes 3 translationQuestions

 14 I also know that what God does endures forever.
 No one can add to what God does, and no one can take away from the things that he does.
 God does those things in order that people will honor him.